 Heading to Glacier National Park with kids?
 This 3-day Itinerary for family vacation in Glacier National Park includes the Going-to-the-Sun-Road, West Glacier, Many Glacier, and the Two Medicine areas.

 Glacier National Park is known for its pristine lakes, many glaciers, and abundant wildlife.
 This is the park for hiking into solitude and keeping your eyes peeled for wildlife!
-There are many short hikes and viewpoints that make Glacier National Park with kids a great family vacation.
+There are many short hikes and viewpoints that make visiting Glacier National Park with kids a great family vacation.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.